-TIP: Don't worry about transportation for the plantation tours.
+Pro Tip: Don't worry about transportation for the plantation tours.
 Most reputable companies pick up at local hotels or designated shuttle spots.

-Where to Have Fun While Visiting New Orleans
+Where to Drink While Visiting New Orleans

 As the sun begins to set, don't miss Jackson Square for picture-perfect street shots and cool street vendors selling one-of-kind art.
 If you are lucky, you will find your fortune waiting for you at one of the many fortune tellers tables.
 Afterward, sneak down Pirate's Alley for a cocktail at Lafitte's Blacksmith Shop.

 If you're looking for something a little different, then book it to Frenchmen Street.
-Catch a quick cab to the corner of Decatur & Frenchmen, then trek north up Frenchmen Street for some fabulous jazz cafes, live music pubs, and throwback fun at the Blue Nile's 90's dance party (Thursday nights only).
+Catch a quick Lyft to the corner of Decatur & Frenchmen, then trek north up Frenchmen Street for some fabulous jazz cafes, live music pubs, and throwback fun at the Blue Nile's 90's dance party (Thursday nights only).